kujenga/website/content/blog/go-templates/index.md

 It is definitely worth noting that there are other technologies out there that could be used for this sort of thing, most notably [GopherJS][gopherjs].
-Rather than compiling to WASM, GopherJS takes the approach of compiling into Javascript code that can then run directly in the browser.
-This results in a standard Javascript file that you can use like any other, avoiding the complexities of bundle size.
+Rather than compiling to Wasm, GopherJS takes the approach of compiling into Javascript code that can then run directly in the browser.
+This results in a standard Javascript file that you can use like any other, avoiding the complexities of instantiating WebAssembly and browser compatibility concerns.
 It also results in a smaller file that the browser needs to load, as the entire Go runtime doesn't need to be brought along.
-For these reasons, it's a solid option and may be the better choice here.
-However, WASM is a really exciting technology on the horizon[^noNeedForDocker], so I was biased towards it going in, which swayed me in that direction.
+For these reasons, it's a solid option and all things considered, may be the better choice here.
+However, Wasm is a really exciting technology on the very near horizon[^noNeedForDocker], so I was biased towards it going in.

+If you are interested in GopherJS, one opportunity to be aware of is that you can pair GopherJS itself with libraries like [gopherjs/jquery][gopherJSJquery] that control the UI rendering layer directly, allowing you to put as much of your rendering logic into the Go code as you might like.
+I experimented with these options but ultimately decided that it would be more efficient and seem to have a better end result to build the rendering layer directly with web-oriented technologies, which is how I landed on the Preact-based approach.

-One thorn in the side of this project was that I did need to modify my `Content-Security-Policy` to get it to load in all browsers.
+One thorn in the side of this project was that I did need to modify my site's `Content-Security-Policy` to get the WebAssembly to load in all browsers.
 I use Firefox as my daily driver, where this all works just fine, but in order for it to work in all of Safari, Chrome, and Edge I needed to add `unsafe-eval` to the `script-src` directive, allowing the WebAssembly to be brought in directly.
-I soon hope to swap this out for `wasm-unsafe-eval` which is a recent replacement[^cspWASM].
-Further beyond that however, WASM needs a mechanism to be loaded in that is not termed "unsafe".
+I soon hope to swap this out for `wasm-unsafe-eval` which is a recent replacement[^cspWasmIssue].
+Going beyond that however, Wasm needs a mechanism to be loaded in that is not termed "unsafe"[^wasmCSPProposal].

-vim editor settings needed tweaking to work with the file:
 Another note for someone wading into these waters is that your editor by default may not have its tooling setup to work with the `GOOS=js GOARCH=wasm` targets, and is likely to have some errors in trying to perform normal operations on